Mitranim/gotools/dsadapter/readme.md

 This is published package-wide: `dsadapter.Log`.

 A simple logging function.
-Logs the given values to an App Engine context with the status "debug", automatically `"%v"`'ing each value.
+Logs the given values to an App Engine context with the status "info", automatically `"%v"`'ing each value.
 Pass it into a `Setup()` call.
 (Logging is disabled otherwise.)

 #### `ErrorCode(error) int`